A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

 Simply connecting each pair of successive landmark points via a straight segment may potentially yield a curve with self-intersections or self-tangencies in some cases, as depicted in Fig.~\ref{fig:Selfcrossing}a.
 This issue can be solved by manually replacing some straight segments by polylines to remove the unexpected curve self-crossings.
 However, this will lead to demanding requirement to user.
-For the purpose of minimally interactive segmentation, we exploit two variants of the combination of paths model to build the initial contour for the landmark points-based geodesic extraction scheme.
-In the combination of paths model, the optimal contour~\eqref{eq_CombCandidate} that minimizes the energy $E_{\rm comb}$ is expected to be simple, agreeing with the requirement on the initial contour used in our model.
+For the purpose of minimally interactive segmentation, we exploit two variants of the combination of piecewise geodesic paths model to build the initial contour using a set of landmark points, see~\cref{subsec_FixedPointsScheme}.
+In the combination of piecewise geodesic paths model, the optimal contour~\eqref{eq_CombCandidate} that minimizes the energy $E_{\rm comb}$ is expected to be simple, agreeing with the requirement on the initial contour used in our model.